RangerMauve/dat-store/README.md

   dat-store logout                          Logs you out of your storage
                                             provider.
-  dat-store run-service                     Runs a local storage provider. dat-store migrate                         Migrates old dat-store data to new
+  dat-store run-service                     Runs a local storage provider.
-                                            format

 Options:
   --version  Show version number                                       [boolean] --help     Show help                                                 [boolean]
 ```

-## Migrating from 3.0.0 to 4.0.0

-If you were already using dat-store@3.0.0 or lower (for storing data), run `dat-store migrate` to have it transfer your data over.
-After that you should be able to use `dat-store list` to check that all your archives got migrated.
-If you have an problems, please open an issue with any stack traces you might have.